near/docs/docs/tutorials/contracts/nfts/5-approval.md

 ### The solution {#the-solution}

 Now that we've identified a problem with the original solution, let's think about ways that we can fix it.
-What would happen if now, instead of just keeping track of a list of approved accounts, you introduced a specific ID that went along with each approved account.
-Thew new approved accounts would now be a map instead of a list.
-It would map an account to it's "approval id".
+What would happen now if, instead of just keeping track of a list of approved accounts, you introduced a specific ID that went along with each approved account.
+The new approved accounts would now be a map instead of a list.
+It would map an account to it's `approval id`.

 For this to work, you need to make sure that the approval ID is **always** a unique, new ID.
 If you set it as an integer that always increases by 1 whenever u approve an account, this should work.
 Let's consider the same scenario with the new solution.